WasmEdge/WasmEdge/docs/install.md

 ## Quickstart

-The easiest way to install WasmEdge is to run the following commands.
+The easiest way to install WasmEdge is to run the following command.
+Your system should have `git` and `wget` as prerequisites.

 ```
 $ wget -qO- https://raw.githubusercontent.com/WasmEdge/WasmEdge/master/utils/install.sh | bash